Understanding Anxiety: How to Cope

 • Panic attacks

-Upon realizing these symptoms, you can then be intentional about implementing some self-treatments as you continue to monitor yourself.
+Upon realising these symptoms, you can then be intentional about implementing some self-treatments as you continue to monitor yourself.
 Always remember that early intervention is key!

 Coping Strategies for Anxiety